charlotte-zhuang/coding-problems/useful-code/java.md

 ### Boyer-Moore Majority Vote

+Finds the element that occurs strictly greater than half of the size of the array (strict majority).
+Time-complexity is linear in the size of the array.

 ```java
 /**
  * Finds an index of the element in an array that has a strict majority.